Activiti/www.activiti.org/webcontent/landingpage.md

 @rallegre: Activiti is a lightweight, java-centric open-source BPMN process engine supporting real-world and important process needs everyday.
 Activiti 7 is now the new generation of process engine composed of a set of microservices designed for Cloud environments to solve business automation scenarios.
 This project is driven by a community of domain experts  from different companies with strong industry experience.

 ## Key Features
 - Activiti Process Runtime: cloud native, lightweight BPMN Process Runtime, you can still use and embed activiti in your java apps, but we have fine tuned it to work for cloud deployments.
+Click here to know more.
+- Activiti Decision Runtime: cloud native, lightweight and reactive Decision Runtime
 - Activiti Forms Runtime:
 - Activiti Cloud Connectors:
-- Activiti Decision Runtime:

 - Activiti Application / Case Management Router:

 # Quick start